sergio-hcsoft/fragile-1/docsrc/source/resources/getting_started.rst

 For playing Atari games we will use the interface provided by the `plangym <https://github.com/Guillemdb/plangym>`__ package.
-It is a wraper of OpenAI ``gym`` that allows to easily set and recover the state of the environments, as well as stepping the environment with batches of states.
+It is a wrapper of OpenAI ``gym`` that allows to easily set and recover the state of the environments, as well as stepping the environment with batches of states.